edgraham/GhostKoalaParser/README.md

 ```
 {:.notice}
-If you decide you want to knock two birds out with one stone you can also take the taxonomy data produced in ghost koala and convert that to an anvio importable format using the script `GhostKoalaTaxonomy-to-Anvio.py` found in the github repository we downloaded.
+If you decide you want to knock two birds out with one stone you can also take the taxonomy data produced in GhostKOALA and convert that to an anvio importable format using the script `GhostKoalaTaxonomy-to-Anvio.py` found in the github repository we downloaded.
 The taxonomy file will download as a file called `user.out.top`.
 You can then run the parser like this: `GhostKoalaTaxonomy-to-Anvio.py user.out.top KeggTaxonomy.txt`.
 Then import into your anvi'o database `anvi-import-taxonomy -c CONTIGS.db -i KeggTaxonomy.txt`.

 And we now have KEGG functions in our Anvi'o database!
 Hopefully (in the near future) we can find a better way to do this without us having to do all the convuluted steps with GhostKOALA.
-In the meantime

 <div style="margin:50px">&nbsp;</div>